ImageMagick/Usage-Markdown/basics/index.md

 There is one exception to this, using "`-draw`" to perform image alpha composition.
 This allows you to specify the second image, as part of the operators arguments, outside of the current image list.

-For example, here I first make a copy of the original images I want to process using a special "`cp_perl`" script.
+For example, here I first make a copy of the original images.
 I then create temporary circle 'mask' image, which I then use to cut out a circle shape from all those images, using "`mogrify`" with a '`Dst_In`' alpha composition method.

 ~~~
-cp_perl  's/^/mogrify_/'  eye.gif news.gif storm.gif tree.gif
+for original in eye.gif news.gif storm.gif tree.gif
+do
+  cp "$original" "mogrify_$original"
+done
 convert  -size 32x32 xc:none -draw 'circle 15.5,15.5 15.5,0'  circle.gif
 mogrify  -alpha Set -draw 'image Dst_In 0,0 0,0 "circle.gif"'  mogrify_*.gif
 ~~~